Orchestral Manoeuvres in the Dark: 2013–2019: Return to prominence

 In 2018, OMD published a book titled Pretending to See the Future, which is a first-person "autobiography" about the band.
 It mixed fan-submitted memories with commentary from McCluskey, Humphreys, Cooper, Holmes, and Kershaw.
 For people who pre-ordered the book on PledgeMusic, they received a limited-edition flexi-disc containing a previously unheard demo of "Messages" from 1978.

-As part of the group's 40th-anniversary celebrations, they embarked on a UK and European tour in 2019.
-OMD won "Group of the Year" and "Live Act of the Year" in the 2019 Classic Pop Reader Awards.
+As part of OMD's 40th-anniversary celebrations, they embarked on a UK and European tour in 2019.
+The band won "Group of the Year" and "Live Act of the Year" in the 2019 Classic Pop Reader Awards.
 A retrospective deluxe box set titled Souvenir was also released.
 The 40th anniversary collection includes the band's forty singles, including a new release titled "Don't Go".
 It also contains 22 previously unreleased recordings from the group's archive, selected and mixed by Paul Humphreys.
 Two audio live shows (one from 2011 and one from 2013) are also included, together with two DVDs bringing together two more live concerts (Drury Lane in 1981 and Sheffield City Hall in 1985) plus Crush – The Movie, and various BBC TV performances from Top of the Pops, The Old Grey Whistle Test and Later... with Jools Holland.

-The box set was nominated for "Best Historical Album" at the 2021 Grammy Awards.
+2020–present: Continued acknowledgement

+During the COVID-19 lockdown imposed in March 2020, McCluskey "rediscovered the creative power of boredom" and began writing material for OMD's next studio album.
+In October, the band returned to live performance with a limited-capacity gig at London's indigo at The O2, with proceeds going to their road crew; the event was also streamed online.
+In 2021, the Souvenir box set was nominated for "Best Historical Album" at the Grammy Awards.
+Also that year, OMD celebrated the 40th anniversary of 1981's Architecture & Morality with a UK tour, and released a triple-vinyl set of the album's singles containing associated B-sides, demo recordings, and live tracks.

+In March 2022, a pair of concerts with a heavy emphasis on the group's more experimental work (rescheduled from September 2020), took place at the Royal Albert Hall, with a live album based on the shows released through the OMD store.
+Another re-issue of 1983's Dazzle Ships, featuring previously unheard recordings, was announced for a March 2023 release.

+OMD's fourteenth studio album, Bauhaus Staircase, was released on 27 October 2023; it was preceded by a single, the title track, on 22 August.
+The record debuted at no. 2 on the UK Albums Chart, matching the peak achieved by The Best of OMD (1988).
+McCluskey has said that Bauhaus Staircase is likely to be the band's final album.
+Their latest 2024 tour runs from March to October including gigs in the UK, South Africa, Canada and the US.